BharathBrahma/LP/meta.md

 #### A story about how they were able to work through a disagreement with two or more teams on the direction of a large project.
 - “Tell me about a person or team who you found most challenging to work with.”
    - Compare tool mapping issues ( Conflict story , add more points to emphasize on empathy and perserverance )
+### Conflict Story ****
+"In one of the projects I worked on, we faced a significant challenge while developing a comparator tool.
+The goal was to integrate a legacy UI with a new API, both being developed by different teams.
+The challenge lay in achieving compatibility between the legacy API’s response and the new API’s format so that we could make accurate comparisons.
+It was a complex situation with differing opinions on how to proceed.

+I was tasked with finding a solution to ensure both systems could work together.
+After exploring the options, I decided to build a mapper to convert the legacy API’s response to match the object structure of the new API.
+There was a lot of skepticism from both teams initially, as some believed this would be unnecessary or overly complicated.
+But I knew that aligning the systems would not only resolve our immediate challenge but also set us up for future compliance and reduce issues down the line.

+Empathy played a big role in how I approached this situation.
+I spent time understanding the concerns of both teams, ensuring I wasn’t just pushing my own solution but truly listening to where the hesitation came from.
+For example, the UI team was worried about the impact on their workflow, while the API team feared additional complexity.
+By showing that I understood their concerns and explaining the long-term benefits clearly, I was able to foster understanding and buy-in.
+This wasn’t easy, and there were moments where progress felt slow, but I stayed persistent, keeping the focus on our shared goal.

+Perseverance was key.
+I didn’t let the initial skepticism discourage me.
+I continued to engage both teams in regular discussions, offering detailed clarifications on the technical approach, and showing empathy for the challenges they were facing.
+It took some time, but eventually, we reached a consensus, and the teams were on board.

+The result was that the mapper we built facilitated seamless integration between the legacy UI and the new API.
+We reduced integration issues by 30% and improved efficiency by 25%, which accelerated project timelines.
+The success of this solution also instilled a sense of confidence within the teams, and it laid a solid foundation for future compliance with the new API’s response structure.

+Ultimately, this experience taught me the value of perseverance and empathy in a collaborative environment, and how critical it is to keep everyone aligned toward a common goal, even when there’s disagreement."
 - “Tell me about a time you disagreed with a coworker.”
    - Weblogic story if Compare tool was already mentioned
 - “Tell me about a situation where two teams couldn’t agree on a path forward.”